zaimabdullah/laravel-social-media-website/README.md

 - Search Functionality: The platform includes powerful search capabilities across all aspects, including user names, group names, and post content.
 - AI-Generated Post Content: An OpenAI API is integrated to generate post content from prompts (currently inactive due to credit requirements).
 - Query Optimization: Debugging and optimization of database queries reduce redundancy, enhancing performance.
 Static query limitations ensure consistent query numbers regardless of pagination.
-- Dark Mode: Dark mode is implemented for better accessibility in low-light environments, along with reusable modal components and styled scrollbars.
+- Light/Dark Mode: Dark mode is implemented for better accessibility in low/high-light environments, along with reusable modal components and styled scrollbars.
 - Email Notifications: Automated email notifications for key events, such as group invitations, post reactions, and membership approvals or rejections.

 ## Technologies Used